crispgm/kicker-cli/README.md

 - Organization, Events, and Players database
 - Multiple files data aggregation
-- Rank for players and teams with win rate and ELO score
+- Rank for players and teams with basic win rate and ELO score
 - [ ] Result-based score

 ### Game Modes